gburlet/audio-restore/README.md

 Digital Audio Restoration
 -------------------------

-Click and pop removal using an autoregressive model.
+Click and pop removal using an autoregressive model (AR) and sinusoid + AR model.

 A paper outlining the implementation is available here: http://www.music.mcgill.ca/~greg/courses/MUMT605/MUMT605finalpaper.pdf